-Note: If you just received your Twocanoes Store purchase and are looking for the Quick Hardware Setup Guide, find it at http://twocanoes.com/piv-getting-started.
+Note: If you received your Twocanoes Store purchase and are looking for the Quick Hardware Setup Guide, visit http://twocanoes.com/piv-getting-started.

 Smart Card Utility is an application that allows you to use and manage smart cards on your iOS or iPadOS device.
 It works by importing the certificates from an inserted smart card and making them available to any application that requests them.
 Built-in applications such as Safari and Mail, as well as the VPN and wireless functions of your device, can use these imported certificates.
 If using tokens is enabled in a third-party app, certificates are also usable there.
 When an app selects a certificate for authentication, the extension in Smart Card Utility talks to the smart card reader to perform the authentication; the app then authenticates transparently to the reader.